SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 ## Speak with certainty

-Avoid the common pitfall of "upspeak" — a rising intonation at the end of your statements.
+Avoid "upspeaking" — a rising intonation at the end of your statements.
 This habit can make your statements sound like questions,  reducing your perceived confidence and authority.
 Instead, aim to finish your sentences with a neutral or downward inflection to project certainty and credibility.
 :::